 - Competitors must research the topic prior to conference and be prepared to present their findings and solutions.

 - Facts and data must be cited and secured from quality sources (peer review documents, legal documents, etc.).

 - The written synopsis on the affirmative and negative arguments cannot exceed 500 words each.
 Include a reference section (not counted in the 500-word limit).
-Refer to format guide for more information on citing resources.
+Refer to FBLA Format Guide (link below) for more information on citing resources.